spxbhuhb/adaptive/doc/foundation/foundation-instructions.md

 ## Name

 To give a fragment a name use `Name`.
-This might be useful for a few reasons.
-For example trace checks if a fragment has a name and uses it instead of the class name.
+This might be useful for a few reasons:

+- trace checks if a fragment has a name and uses it instead of the class name
+- for browser, the `id` of the HTML node is set to the name

 ```kotlin
 row(4.gridCol, whiteBorder, borderRadius, *center, Name("sign-in")) {